benwhalley/just-enough-r/docs/multilevel-models.md

 ## object  6 1763.9 1783.1 -875.97   1751.9 0.0639      1     0.8004
 ```

-Model fit is not significantly worse with the constrained model, so for parsimony's sake we prefer it to the more complex model.
+Model fit is not significantly worse with the constrained model, [so for parsimony's sake we prefer it to the more complex model](#over-fitting).

-### Fitting a curve for the effect of `Days` {-}
+### Fitting a curve for the effect of `Days` {- #growth-curve-sleep-example}

 In theory, we could also fit additional parameters for the effect of `Days`, although a combined smoothed line plot/scatterplot indicates that a linear function fits the data reasonably well.